 States needing AHA compliance for AEDs must follow these broad recommendations as guidelines.

-State-by-State AED Signage Requirements
+A State-by-State Guide to AED Signage Rules

 Many states do not include AED signage in their laws.
 Yet, they often suggest what is needed.
 In Minnesota, state law requires an emergency response plan.
 This plan usually includes clear spots for AED locations.